usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-os-updates.rst

 	1. Select the appliance you want to modify.
 	2. Go to the ``Stack`` page.
 	3. From the ``OS profile``, click on the ``pinned`` bar in the right hand side of the package info.
-In the following image, the first package has been pinned and the bar is darker.
+In the following image, the first package has been pinned.

 		.. image:: /images/os-profile-pin.png